Lower bounds for the spectral gap and an extension of the Bonnet-Myers theorem: Abstract

 \section{Abstract}

 {On a fairly general class of Riemannian manifolds ${\mathcal M}$, we prove lower estimates in terms of the Ricci curvature for the spectral bound (when $\mathcal M$ has infinite volume) and for the spectral gap (when ${\mathcal M}$ has finite volume) for the Laplace-Beltrami operator.
 As a byproduct of our results we obtain an extension of the Bonnet-Myers theorem on the compactness of the manifold.
 We also prove lower bounds for the spectral gap for Ornstein-Uhlenbeck type operators on weighted manifolds.
-As an application we prove lower bounds for the spectral gap of perturbations of some radial measures on $\R^n$.}
+As an application we prove lower bounds for the spectral gap of some probability measures $e^{-V(x)} dx$ with a potential $V$ which is radial only inside or outside a certain ball of $\R^n$.}

 {\bf Keywords}: Schr\"odinger operators, Hodge-de Rham Laplacians, the spectral bound, the spectral gap, Ornstein-Uhlenbeck type operators, perturbations of radial measures.